 SELECT REPLACE('know the unknown','know ','seek '); -- OUTPUT: 'seek the unknown'.

 Much better?
 There can be other scenarios, but you get the point.

 2. SQL REPLACE Can Remove Texts

 Have you tried replacing a word with nothing in a text editor?
+Or maybe you want to remove duplicates in SQL?
 It also happens in SQL REPLACE.
 Here’s an example:

 USE AdventureWorks GO SELECT EmailAddress ,REPLACE(EmailAddress,'-','') AS NewEmailAddress FROM person.EmailAddress;